The House of Silk: Critical reception

-Critical reports were generally positive.
-On Anthony Horowitz's official site a review of The Guardian was posted, stating:
+Critical reviews were generally positive.
+On Anthony Horowitz's official site a review from The Guardian was posted, which said:

 So, all of the elements are there: the data, the data, the data.
 Nothing of consequence overlooked.
 And yet can Horowitz, like Holmes, make from these drops of water the possibilities of an Atlantic or a Niagara?
 Can he astonish us?
 Can he thrill us?
 Are there "the rapid deductions, as swift as intuitions, and yet always founded on a logical basis" that we yearn for?
 Emphatically, yes.

 Sequel

-In 2014, Horowitz published a second installment entitled Moriarty.
+In 2014, Horowitz published a second installment titled Moriarty.
 He deliberately chose not to use Holmes or Watson, instead featuring detectives from previous cases, such as Athelney Jones and Lestrade.